zapabob/ROCm/README.md

 * With ROCm 1.8 and Vega10 it should support  PCIe Gen 2 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and Older Intel Xeon and Intel Core Architecture and Pentium CPUs.
 But we have done very limited testing.
 Since our test farm today has been catering to CPU listed above.
 This is where we need comunity support.
- * Thunderbolt 1,2 &.
-3 enabled breakout boxes GPU's should now be able to work with ROCm.
+ * Thunderbolt 1,2 and 3 enabled breakout boxes GPU's should now be able to work with ROCm.
 Thunderbolt 1 & 2 are PCIe Gen2 based.
 But we have done no testing on this config and would need comunity support do limited access to this type of equipment

 ###### Not Supported